dylanzlee/lifelog-app/README.md

 ## Setup
 To run this project, install it locally using yarn:
 `yarn install`

+Install Expo CLI:
-Run `yarn global add expo-cli` to install Expo CLI.
+`yarn global add expo-cli`

 Create a new web app in your firebase project.
 Then, enable email/password authentication and create firestore database for your app.